- What are Mane Hair Thickening Fibres?

 They are tiny micro fibres that attach themselves naturally to the hair shaft so making fine or thinning hair look thicker and fuller.
 They instantly increase the apparent thickness and coverage of the hair, so creating a natural finish, dramatically adding texture and volume to any kind of hair.

 Mane Hair Thickening fibres must be applied when the hair is clean, conditioned and dry.
 It is important to condition the hair as this helps the natural adherence of the fibres to the hair.
 The fibres should be sprinkled generously over the area to be treated and then the hair gently patted with your hands to help the fibres to settle in place.
 After applying your hair will look fuller and give you that extra confidence.
 Your previous concerns about your thinning hair will disappear.

 How often should I wash my hair?

 For best results you should shampoo your hair daily to increase the effectiveness of the product and maintain hygiene levels.

-Can Mane Hair Loss fibres harm my scalp
+Can Mane Hair Thickening fibres harm my scalp

-Mane Hair Loss Fibres are made with non-irritant ingredients.
+Mane Hair Thickening Fibres are made with non-irritant ingredients.
 If however in the unlikely event that irritation occurs then we recommend that you stop using immediately.

 How long should a can last?